Thematic analysis: Different approaches

 Braun and Clarke and colleagues have been critical of a tendency to overlook the diversity within thematic analysis and the failure to recognise the differences between the various approaches they have mapped out.
 They argue that this failure leads to unthinking 'mash-ups' of their approach with incompatible techniques and approaches such as code books, consensus coding and measurement of inter-rater reliability.

+Thematic analysis in multi-method qualitative text analysis

+Thematic analysis is often combined with other methods of text analysis to leverage the complementary strengths of different traditions.
+According to the framework developed by Alejandro and Zhao, useful combinations for thematic analysis (TA) include pairings with qualitative content analysis, discourse analysis, and Foucauldian discourse analysis: